Moving somewhere new

 Either way, planning could help you.
 That means creating a budget.
 This could help you track what you’ll spend, remove any non-essentials, and (hopefully) identify any areas where you can reduce your spending.

-Of course, the total cost to you will also depend on whether you’re buying straight away or whether you’re planning to rent for a while to give yourself time to get to know the area better.
+The total cost to you will depend on whether you’re buying straight away or whether you’re planning to rent for a while to give yourself time to get to know the area better.
 For this article, we’ll look at the costs associated with buying a home.

 Right, let’s look at some of the costs you could be facing.
 There’s: